 In all ages, obstruction causes cramping abdominal pain, nausea, and vomiting.
-Diverticulitis caused by a Meckel diverticulum causes severe abdominal pain, abdominal tenderness, and vomiting and can easily be confused with appendicitis Appendicitis in Children Appendicitis is inflammation and infection of the appendix.
-Appendicitis seems to develop when the appendix becomes blocked either by hard fecal material (called a fecalith) or swollen lymph... read more .
+Diverticulitis caused by a Meckel diverticulum causes severe abdominal pain, abdominal tenderness, and vomiting and can easily be confused with appendicitis Appendicitis in Children Appendicitis is inflammation and infection of the appendix (a thin tube of tissue that is connected to the intestines).
+Appendicitis seems to develop when the appendix becomes blocked either... read more .

 Diagnosis of Meckel Diverticulum

 For bleeding, Meckel scan, video capsule endoscopy, and enteroscopy